-The food management systems include landfilling practices that meet current standards or newly emerging waste conversion technologies, as well as environmentally sound dirt management through combustion with energy recovery and conversion.
-Other food-management includes donations, animal feed, wastewater treatment, and lots more.
+The food management systems include landfilling practices that meet current standards or newly emerging waste conversion technologies and environmentally sound dirt management through combustion with energy recovery and conversion.
+Other food management includes donations, animal waste and feed, wastewater treatment, and lots more.

 #7- Half of the world's population does not have access to proper waste disposal systems5

 Low-income countries often dispose of a large portion of their generated trash improperly in open dumpsites.
 This often leads to land pollution and also air pollution.
-Whether these landfills are close to, or far away from, residential areas, they eventually affect the environment and its people.
+Whether these landfills are close to or far away from residential areas, waste materials eventually affect the environment and its people.

 #8- 60 million people live less than 10 kilometers away from the world's largest dumping sites5

 Land pollution facts like this highlight the risks many people face living close to such areas, resulting in potential illnesses or diseases.
-Land pollution and air pollution are also common in such places.
+Land pollution and air pollution are also common in such places where improper disposal of household and industrial waste can lead to worsening impacts.
 While there are regulations in place, reducing the amount of waste we put into our lands is the best way to combat land pollution.

 #11 - The Estrutural landfill in Brazil has been active for over 50 years5

 #12 - The Estrutural landfill in Brazil alone has collected an estimated 30 million metric tonnes of waste over time, with a daily average estimate of 2 million metric tonnes.
 Beyond the horrible state of the land, this site has seen many accidents and death reports.

 #13 - Results from San Francisco prove we can divert up to 80% of urban waste from landfills[ref]